Labor Day Email Techniques To Inspire Your Campaigns

 Source: MailCharts

-And if you don’t want to use the flag specifically, you can stick to its color theme in your email design — like Life Extension did:
+And if you don’t want to use the flag specifically, you can stick to its color theme in your email design — as Hydrow did:

-A Labor Day email from Life Extension that features a drawing of a red, white, and blue grill, and drawings of stars in the same color scheme
+A Labor Day email from Hydrow that features a red, white, and blue color scheme

 Source: MailCharts

 A national holiday is always a double-edged sword.
-On one hand, you can’t fully benefit from such an occasion if you’re selling to different counties.
-But it’s a chance to tap into the patriotic spirit of the nation and explore this advantage.
+On the one hand, you can’t fully benefit from such an occasion if you’re selling to different countries.
+After all, email localization is all about finding relevant holidays to write about in your marketing campaigns.
+But on the other hand, it’s a chance to tap into the patriotic spirit of the nation and explore the holiday and the power of shared experiences and cultural contexts.

 Summer vibes